Custom Search

 where

-dTw = difference between initial temperature and the final temperature of the water (oF)
+dTw = difference between initial temperature and the final temperature of the water in the pool (oF)

 dt = heat pick-up time (hr)

-The heat load necessary to cover up the surface loss due to temperature difference between pool surface and ambient air can be expressed as
+The heat load required to replace the surface heat loss due to the temperature difference between the pool surface and the ambient air can be expressed as

 hsurface = ks dTaw A (4)